Spalted Maple Leaf Ornaments

 Maple trees can live to be several hundred years old.
 That's why when his old maple passed on and the time had come to cut down the tree in his front yard, our friend who is an artist and woodworker, decided to give the tree another purpose by creating these maple leaf ornaments.

 The whole process took almost a year to finish these unique pieces.
+Each leaf is different and there are no two alike in the patterns.

 Approximate dimension of the wood ornament (less copper wire) 2 1/2" h x 2 1/2" w